 We have conducted and may in the future conduct clinical trials for our product candidates outside the United States.
-For example, we conducted our ReMEDy Phase 2 clinical trial in Australia.
-Based upon our recently completed Type B, pre-IND meeting with the FDA, we believe that the FDA will accept this data; however, there can be no assurance that the FDA will accept data from the clinical trial we conducted in Australia when we submit our IND for our planned Phase 2/3 trial of DM199 in stroke patients.
 Clinical trial conducted outside the United States must be conducted in accordance with cGCP requirements, and the FDA must be able to validate the data from the clinical trial through an onsite inspection if it deems such an inspection necessary.

-If the FDA does not accept data from the clinical trial we conducted in Australia, it would likely result in the need for additional clinical trials, which would be costly and time-consuming and delay aspects of our business plan, including the development and commercial launch of our DM199 product candidate for the treatment of (AIS).
+If the FDA does not accept data from clinical trials we conduct outside the United States, it would likely result in the need for additional clinical trials, which would be costly and time-consuming and delay aspects of our business plan, including the development and commercial launch of our DM199 product candidate for the treatment of AIS.
 In addition, the conduct of clinical trials outside the United States also exposes us to additional risks, including risks associated with the following:

-- foreign regulatory requirements that could burden or limit our ability to conduct our clinical trials; - administrative burdens of conducting clinical trials under multiple foreign regulatory schemes; - foreign currency exchange rate fluctuations; - compliance with foreign manufacturing, customs, shipment, and storage requirements; - cultural differences in medical practice and clinical research; and - · diminished protection of intellectual property in some countries.
+- foreign regulatory requirements that could burden or limit our ability to conduct our clinical trials; - administrative burdens of conducting clinical trials under multiple foreign regulatory schemes; - foreign currency exchange rate fluctuations; - compliance with foreign manufacturing, customs, shipment, and storage requirements; - · cultural differences in medical practice and clinical research; and - diminished protection of intellectual property in some countries.